yiisoft/config/README.md

 ### Reverse merge of arrays

-Result of merging will be ordered by source the opposite to actual merge.
-It is especially useful for merging module config with core config where more specific config has more priority, such as events.
-For enable reverse merge pass `ReverseMerge` modifier with specified group names to the `Config` constructor:
+Result of reverse merge is be ordered descending by data source.
+It is useful for merging module config with base config where more specific config (i.e. module's) has more priority.
+One of such cases is merging events.

+To enable reverse merge pass `ReverseMerge` modifier with specified group names to the `Config` constructor:

 ```php
 use Yiisoft\Config\Config;